The Best 10 Public Hospitals in Kenya

 6. Mbagathi Hospital

 This hospital offers numerous services to the citizens.
 Currently, the hospital serves approximately one million Kenyans.
-Mbagathi Hospital strives to offer exceptional services to its patients at affordable rates.
+Mbagathi Hospital strives to provide exceptional services to its patients at affordable rates.
 You cannot compare this hospital with other hospitals under the level 5 category.
 Here are the services you get in this hospital:

 • Casualty/Accident & Emergency services

-• Inpatient services comprise of: Male: Medical and Surgical, Female: Medical, Surgical, and Ob/Gyn, and Children: Medical, Surgical, and Pre-term
+• Inpatient services comprise of: Male: Medical and Surgical, Female: Medical, Surgical, and Ob/Gyn, and Children: Medical, Surgical, and Pre-term.

-• A laboratory that offers services such as; Hematology, Microbiology and Parasitology, Histology and Cytology, Clinical chemistry, and Special Chemistry
+• A laboratory that offers services such as Hematology, Microbiology and Parasitology, Histology and Cytology, Clinical chemistry, and Special Chemistry

 Mbagathi County Hospital also undertakes: